Cheng Lei (journalist): Career

 In 1995, Cheng started her career in Australia as an accountant for Cadbury Schweppes and she later worked as a business analyst for ExxonMobil in 2000.
 Between 2000 and 2001, she moved to Shandong, China to work as a business analyst with transport company Luneng Finemore Logistics.

 After showing dissatisfaction over her career in finance, she pursued a career as a television reporter in China.
 In 2002, after a screen test at CGTN's predecessor CCTV, she was hired as an intern and was an on-air presenter three months later.
 She then worked in Shanghai and Singapore for nine years as CNBC's China correspondent, starting in 2003.
 In 2012, she returned to work at CCTV in Beijing.

 She has hosted numerous events including the Australia China Business Awards 2013, the APEC Women Leadership Forum 2014, and the Norway Asia Business Summit 2019.
 She was a guest on Q&A, an Australian television panel discussion program, in 2014.

-Over the course of her career, Cheng has reported on major events in China such as Beijing's 2008 Summer Olympics and Shanghai's 2010 World Expo.
-She has interviewed high profile figures such as Bill Gates, José Manuel Barroso, John W. Snow, Rodrigo Rato and Richard Branson.
+Cheng has reported on major events in China such as Beijing's 2008 Summer Olympics and Shanghai's 2010 World Expo.
+She has interviewed high-profile figures such as Bill Gates, José Manuel Barroso, John W. Snow, Rodrigo Rato and Richard Branson.

 In a satirical 2018 video for CGTN about the China–United States trade war, Cheng sarcastically thanked US President Donald Trump for all the things he had done for China.
 According to an article in the South China Morning Post, it was "one of the few occasions that state media has personally targeted the US president since the start of the trade war, with most reports taking a less confrontational tone."
 On 22 August 2018, the video was removed from CGTN's official YouTube and Twitter accounts, hours before Chinese and American representatives met in Washington to discuss the trade war.